-Drilling on Naranjillo has produced significant silver-gold values over a distance of approximately five kilometres.
-These latest drill results present continuing evidence for the presence of major buried epithermal silver-gold vein district at Naranjillo.
+Drilling on the Naranjillo property has produced significant silver-gold values over a distance of approximately five kilometres.
+These latest drill results present continuing evidence for the presence of a major epithermal silver-gold vein district at Naranjillo in the style of other historical Mexican high-grade silver-gold vein districts.